ekut-es/autojail/README.md

     mkdocs serve

 To generate a new autojail project use:

  mkdir project
 cd project
 autojail init

+Example projects for Raspberry PI 4B are provided in: `projects`